gridpoint-com/svg_island/README.md

 notes:

 MARK: So what didn't go well?
-Well we have built a component such that it abstracted away a lot of the complexity and could easily added to a LiveView.
+Well we have built a component such that it abstracted away a lot of the complexity and could easily be added to a LiveView.

 The first problem we ran into was when we starting plugging various datasets into the chart.
 We realized that we needed to scale the input data such that the data look right relative to the dimensions of the chart and the overall size of the chart.
-With some datasets we saw lines shoot right up outside the top and the chart and through the bottom of the chart.
+With some datasets we saw lines shoot right up outside the top of the chart or through the bottom of the chart.

 The second problem was in regards to click events and the positioning of the tooltip.
 When a user clicks on a line the coordinates of that line are pushed to the LiveView.
 When we went to the display the tooltip we could only place the tooltip relative to the line that was clicked.
 In the screenshot above you can see that the tooltip obstructs some of the other lines as it's placed directly on the line that was clicked.